 Skip the full-size pinpointer device if your bag is already tight or the bench space is limited.
 The larger body is not a problem by itself; it only becomes awkward when the rest of the setup is small and crowded.

-What matters most in a workbench setup
+What matters most in a test bench setup

 This comparison is really about how the tool fits into the rest of the station.
 A pinpointer is usually one piece of a larger cleanup and sorting setup.
 The bench may also hold a brush, scoop, magnets, small containers, a finds box, gloves, towels, and notes.
 Once a few of those items are on the table, every extra inch matters.